Shulgi: Marriages

 Shulgi was a contemporary of the Shakkanakku rulers of Mari, particularly Apil-kin and Iddi-ilum.
 An inscription mentions that Taram-Uram, the daughter of Apil-kin, became the "daughter-in-law" of Ur-Nammu, and therefore the Queen of king Shulgi.
 In the inscription, she called herself "daughter-in-law of Ur-Nammu", and "daughter of Apil-kin, Lugal ("King") of Mari", suggesting for Apil-kin a position as a supreme ruler, and pointing to a marital alliance between Mari and Ur.

 Nin-kalla, Amat-Sin, and Ea-niša were queens of Shulgi.
-This had influence and performed official functions which continued even after the death of Shulgi.
+They had influence and performed official functions which continued even after the death of Shulgi.
 Another queen, Shulgi-simti, who is known from a high number of texts presenting evidence for her economic power, had similar status.
 The archive shows she selected various large animals to use in rituals for deities including Belet-Šuḫnir and Belet-Terraban, Annunitum, Ulmašītum, Nanna, Ninlil, and Enlil.
 From 32nd to 47th year of Shulgi's reign she was in charge of the acceptance of ritual animals.
 On their death "libation places" for her and Shulgi were established.
 Another important woman was Geme-Ninlilla who appears in texts at the end of the king's reign.
 Other, less well known royal women are Šuqurtum, Simat-Ea, and Geme-Su'ena.

 Shulgi, with many wives and concubines, is known to have had at least 16 sons including Etel-pū-Dagān, Amar-^{d}Da-mu, Lu-^{d}Nanna, Lugal-a-zi-da, Ur-^{d,}Suen, and possibly Amar-Sin (his throne name) as well as one daughter, Peš-tur-tur.
 The name of another daughter, Šāt-Kukuti, is known from a cuneiform tablet.
 Another daughter, Taram-Šulgi was married to the ruler of Pašime, Šudda-bani.